About Spencer Station

 Spencer Cafe / Diner

 This was a diner back when this section first opened in 1928 serving food to travelers and locals.
-The meals were made up in the old 1940s house which was located directly behind these building.
+The meals were made up in the old 1940s house which was once located directly behind these building.
 The food was carried down the to diner as there was never any running water in the original front buildings (a mobile home sits where the old house was).

-Then in the 1950s and 1960s, Sidney started to use this space as overflow from the general store for additional merchandise.
+Then in the 1950s and early 1960s, Sidney started to use this space as overflow from the general store for additional merchandise.

 This section will be brought back to a 1930's / 1940's café / diner.